oleg-koval/node-serverless-eventing/README.md

 ### Disbursement

 You can use any queue/stream tools that you feel it fits best for an asyncronous communication of microservices / lambdas.
-At New10 we use Kinesis, so we can leverage triggers, but this is not required for this assignment.
+At New10 we use Kinesis, so we can leverage triggers and security roles, but this is not required for this assignment.
 This is how the flow should work:

 -   app1: publishes `DisburseLoan` command